Delgo: Plot

 After having left their own world due to a loss of natural resources, the winged humanoid Nohrin settle on Jhamora with the permission of the ground-dwelling Lokni.
 Would-be conqueror Sedessa leads those Nohrin that believe in its own racial superiority and try to take land away from the Lokni.
 The parents of Delgo, a Lokni, are killed in the resulting conflict.
 Nohrin King Zahn is horrified by the war and admonishes Sedessa, who then poisons the Queen and almost kills Zahn (who catches her) as well.
 She is subsequently banished, and her wings are clipped off.

 Delgo, meanwhile, is raised by Elder Marley, who tries to teach him how to use the power of magical stones.
 Delgo grows up, and he gives in to his desire for revenge against all Nohrin.
 He meets Nohrin Princess Kyla and develops a tentative friendship with her.
 When she is kidnapped by Nohrin General Raius, who is actually working for Sedessa, Delgo and his friend Filo are blamed and arrested.

 In the Nohrin prison, Delgo meets Nohrin General Bogardus, who was forced to illegally gamble with his weapons by Raius, because Bogardus opposed an all out war with the Lokni.
 Delgo, Filo, and Bogardus escape into some caverns and eventually reach Sedessa's stronghold and rescue Kyla.
 They return too late to avert a war taking place.
 Bogardus fights and defeats Raius, but he is mortally injured.

 Just as Bogardus dies from heavy wounds, Delgo realizes that he was the Nohrin soldier who spared his life many years ago during the first war between the Nohrin and the Lokni.
 Meanwhile, Sedessa's army of monsters joins in the battle.
 Kyla convinces the Nohrin generals to direct their troops to stop fighting the Lokni and instead pick them up and fly them away from the battlefield.
 Filo then directs an entire stampede of large animals onto the battlefield, sending Sedessa's minions fleeing for their lives.

 Delgo goes off to face Sedessa and find King Zahn, whom she has taken prisoner.
 He finally manages to master the stone magic, and defeats Sedessa.
 He also puts the past behind him by saving her rather than letting her fall to her death.
 However, Sedessa then attacks Kyla, who has come to Delgo's aid.
-The two struggle and Sedessa finally falls, injuring herself by the fall and her artificial wings being of no use.
+The two struggle and Sedessa finally falls to her death when the floor collapses under her, her artificial wings being of no use.
 Later, during the celebrations, it turns out Raius was not dead, and he makes one last attempt to kill Delgo.
 However, he is subdued by a Nohrin, but not before he throws his spear at Delgo.
 Then, out of nowhere, the spear breaks in midair.
 Everyone turns to look at Filo, who has finally mastered his slingshot.
 Delgo and Kyla's friendship eventually blossoms into romance when they finally kiss.